Coastony/alurastickers/README.md

 > Consuming a Movies API with Java

-## :hammer: Funcionalidades do projeto
+## :hammer: Project features

 - `API`: https://alura-filmes.herokuapp.com/conteudos
-- `Funcionalidade 1`: Fazer uma conexão HTTP e buscar os top 250 filmes
+- `Functionality 1`: Make an HTTP connection and fetch the top 250 movies
-- `Funcionalidade 2`: Extrair só os dados que interessam (título, poster, classificação)
+- `Functionality 2`: Extract only the data of interest (title, poster, rating)
-- `Funcionalidade 3`: Exibir e manipular os dados
+- `Functionality 3`: View and manipulate data

 **CLASS 02**

-> Gerando figurinhas para WhatsApp
+> Generating stickers for WhatsApp

 ## :hammer: Project features